Language-Research-Technology/atap-website/content/posts/semantic-tagger/index.md

 <br />
 {{</raw>}}

 The tool also allows you to visualise the most commonly assigned semantic categories/tags or POS tags as well as the most frequent lemmas, tokens, or MWEs as bar graphs – an example is shown in Figure 3 below.
 It is also possible to adjust the number of top items to display (i.e. in multiples of five).
-You can choose to visualise the most frequently identified/assigned tags for the whole corpus/dataset or for individual files within the corpus/dataset.
+You can choose to visualise the most frequently assigned tags for the whole corpus or for individual files within the dataset.
 In the event you want to produce visualisations for individual files, you can choose to do this for just one file or for two separate files (e.g. for comparison).
 You can also choose to save all of the visualisations you produced (based on the set parameters) as jpg files.

 {{<raw>}}
 <br />